 - Some companies or some divisions within a company will not hire international students for reasons that are outside of their control.
 For example, a company may have government contracts that require employment of U.S. citizens only.
 On the other hand, there are some companies that are known for hiring and sponsoring international students.
 It is advisable to seek out these companies and to target your efforts.

 - Networking is a critical skill that helps students to be more competitive when seeking jobs.
-To learn more about effective and appropriate methods for networking, international students are encouraged to attend relevant seminars offered by The Center for Career Discovery and Development.
+To learn more about effective and appropriate methods for networking, international students are encouraged to attend relevant seminars offered by the Career Center.